olmurphy/olmurphy/README.md

 - 👯 I'm looking to collaborate on distributed system designing and writing code and developing CI/CD for microservices.
 - 🤔 I'm looking for help with more SME topics on AWS on cloud platform, and gaining knowledge in CI/CD and ML work.
 - 💬 Ask me about JS, TS, React, GraphQL SQL or NoSQL (MongoDB) database, or AWS.
+- ⚡ Fun fact is that I am learning to roller skate
+- 😄 Pronouns: He/Him/His

 <h2 align="center"><u><b>Knowledge Base</b></u></h2>
 <h3 align="center">Languages</h3>